1. Bring down my student loans to under $10,000

 8. Learn about the stock market

 I’m not saying that I want to become a trader agent, but I would really like to learn more about investing, since I know NOTHING.
 I know some universities developed online programs that make it easier for newly graduated or active professionals to get a master degree in finance, with a specialization in security analysis and portfolio management.
 Maybe I should look into it more and take few classes to help me understand how to build my own portfolio, find out more about international trade and all the financial procedures.
+If I take classes and still don’t understand the stock market, maybe I need to seek information that was created by a professional.
 Or maybe if anyone has any good literature they’d recommend helping me get familiar with investing and the stock market?

 Every year, I add this to my list.
 Every year, I go down and up.
 But at least I am consistent with it, right?